United Methodist Women of National United Methodist Church

 The Book & Bake Sale

-Once a year we hold a public sale of used books and audio/visual material to raise funds for worthy causes.
-Church members and neighbors donate thousands of books, DVDs, CDs and vinyl records.
+Once a year in early spring we hold a public sale of used books, audio/visual material and puzzles to raise funds for worthy causes.
+Church members and neighbors donate thousands of books, DVDs, CDs, vinyl records and puzzles.
 Our UMW members sort and categorize everything to make it easy for you to shop.
 We have over 35 book categories and a dozen each of music and video genres.
 For an approximate list of our categories, click here.

 Please come and help support organizations in our community by shopping at our used book sale.